webmaster442/BookGen/Commands.md

 Arguments:

 -c, --checkinstall:
     Optional argument.
 When specified checks, if terminal profile installed or not.
 If exit code is 0, profile is installed.

 -t, --checkterminalinstall:
     Optional argument.
 When specified checks, if windows terminal is installed or not.
 If exit code is 0, terminal is installed.

 Without arguments, performs terminal profile install.

-# Version

-Print the current program and config API version

-`BookGen Version`

-# Shell

-Autocompleter command, that is used by Powershell

-# Subcommands

-Listst all available subcommands

-# Shortcut
+# Tools

-Create a cmd file in the current directory that can be used to start the bookgen Shell in the current directory.
+Display a list of downloadable tools that can be installed and used with BookGen shell.
 This command is only supported on Windows OS.

-# Schemas

-Creates a schemas.md documentation file, describing the various config schemas used by bookgen.

-`BookGen Schemas [-v] [-d [directory]]`
-`BookGen Schemas [--verbose] [--dir [directory]]`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

-# Stats

-Displays various statistics about the bookgen project.

-`BookGen Stats [-v] [-d [directory]]`
-`BookGen Stats [--verbose] [--dir [directory]]`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

-# Templates

-`Bookgen Templates [-n [template name]]`
-`Bookgen Templates [--name [template name]]`

-Lists all available templates, or extracts a single template to the current directory.

-Arguments:

--n, --name:
-    Optional argument.
-If specified, only the template with the given name will be extracted.
-If not specified, all available templates will be printed.
+`BookGen Tools`

 # Upgrade

 Upgrades the bookgen project to the latest version.
 This command will upgrade the bookgen.json config file to the latest version, and will also upgrade the bookgen.toc.json file to the latest version.

 `BookGen Upgrade [-v] [-d [directory]]`
 `BookGen Upgrade [--verbose] [--dir [directory]]`